junxit/us-congress-bills-115/metadata.md

 - 2017-09-18 — Message on Senate action sent to the House.
 - 2017-09-18 — Received in the House.
 - 2017-09-18 — Referred to the House Committee on Transportation and Infrastructure.
+- 2017-09-19 — Referred to the Subcommittee on Highways and Transit.
+- 2017-11-30 — By Senator Thune from Committee on Commerce, Science, and Transportation filed written report.
+Report No. 115-188.
+- 2017-11-30 — By Senator Thune from Committee on Commerce, Science, and Transportation filed written report.
+Report No. 115-188.
+- 2017-12-19 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2017-12-19 — Considered under suspension of the rules. (consideration: CR H10217-10218)
+- 2017-12-19 — DEBATE - The House proceeded with forty minutes of debate on S. 1532.
+- 2017-12-19 — Mr. Graves (MO) moved to suspend the rules and pass the bill.
+- 2017-12-21 — Considered as unfinished business. (consideration: CR H10404-10405)
+- 2017-12-21 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-12-21 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 393 - 0 (Roll no. 710). (text: CR 12/19/2017 H10217)
+- 2017-12-21 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 393 - 0 (Roll no. 710).(text: CR 12/19/2017 H10217)
+- 2017-12-27 — Presented to President.
+- 2017-12-27 — Presented to President.
+- 2018-01-08 — Signed by President.
+- 2018-01-08 — Signed by President.